tejuscs/ADBD-Labs/atp-goldengate-replication/atp-goldengate-replication.md

 # Live Migration to ATP-Dedicated Using Oracle GoldenGate Replication

 ## Introduction
 Data Replication is an essential part of your efforts and tasks when you are migrating your Oracle databases.
 While data migration can be achieved in many ways, there are fewer options when downtime tolerance is low and live, trickle feed replication may be the only way.
 Oracle Cloud Infrastructure Marketplace provides a GoldenGate microservice that can easily be set up for logical data replication between a variety of databases.
 In this hands-on lab, we will set up GoldenGate to replicate data from a 12.2 Oracle database comparable to an 'on-prem' source database to an ATP Dedicated database in OCI.
-This approach is recommended while migrating most production or business critical applications to Autonomous Database Dedicated.
+This approach is recommended while migrating most production or business critical applications to Autonomous AI Database Dedicated.

 **Why GoldenGate?**